Geostatistic/steno3dpy/docs/content/quickstart.rst

         >> steno3d.login()

-If you ever lose your key, you can generate a new one at https://steno3d.com/settings/developer.
+If you ever lose your key, you can always `generate a new one <https://steno3d.com/settings/developer>`_.

 .. _first_project_create_resources: